abdi-xz/Line_following_Robot_Model/README.md

 All dependencies are listed in requirements.txt
 ## **Authors**
-This project was developed by Abdulbasit Hamid and Kalaeb Tesfaye
+This project was developed by Abdulbasit Hamid and Kaleab Tesfaye
 ## **License**
 This project is licensed under the MIT License – see the LICENSE file for details